-There was only one package, a 6.5 oz bottle of Coke, available for Kenneth Brown to sell on his route.
-It was 1947 and Ken, a World War II veteran, was a route salesman for Coke of Chicago.
-From this humble beginning came what is known today as Brown Bottling Group, a distributor for Pepsi Cola and Dr Pepper Beverages with employees servicing 45 counties in central and southern Mississippi.
+It was 1947, and Kenneth Brown, a World War II veteran, was a route salesman for Coke of Chicago.
+There was only one package, a 6.5 oz bottle of Coke, available for Ken to sell on his route.
+From this humble beginning came what is known today as Brown Bottling Group, a distributor for Pepsi Cola and Dr Pepper Beverages with employees servicing more than 30 counties in central and southern Mississippi.

 In 1950, taking advantage of the experience he had gained on the streets of Chicago, Ken was hired by the Pepsi Cola Company to be the advertising manager for the Central Division.
-Building on his experiences as a salesman, Ken developed eye catching and sales building merchandising techniques, unique for the times.
+Building on his experiences as a salesman, Ken developed eye-catching and sales-building merchandising techniques that were unique for the times.
 Understanding the need for brand recognition, Ken pioneered the use of window displays to gain exposure for his brand Pepsi.
 Insurance agencies to department stores became Ken’s stage for his display creations, incorporating Pepsi into the windows that overlooked the main streets of the towns and cities throughout the Central Division.

-In 1966 Ken showed his entrepreneurial spirit.
-Using family loans as capital, Ken and two partners purchased the struggling Pepsi Cola Bottling Co. of Madison WI.
+In 1966, Ken showed his entrepreneurial spirit.
+Using family loans as capital, Ken and two partners purchased the struggling Pepsi Cola Bottling Comany of Madison, Wisconsin.
 Under Ken’s leadership and strong sales ability, the company soon flourished and provided the funds for additional acquisitions.
-With an eye on the future and looking for greater opportunity, Ken turned his eyes South.
+With an eye on the future and looking for greater opportunity, Ken turned his eyes south.

-In 1980 Ken, confident of the future of Pepsi in the south completed a stock swap with his partners in which he sold his shares in the Madison WI., operations to his partners and then purchased his partners shares in the Mississippi operations.
-In the beginning times were hard and profits were low, but with Ken and his team’s hard work and determination the company began to grow.
-New brands and packages were added to the product line, new merchandising programs were created and executed, and national advertising programs were localized and with those efforts came new business and growth.
+In 1980, Ken completed a stock swap with his partners in which he sold his shares in the Wisconsin operations to his partners and then purchased his partners' shares in the Mississippi operations.
+Times were hard in the beginning and profits were low, but with Ken and his team’s hard work and determination, the company began to grow.
 “Do it up Brown” became the rallying cry, the slogan representing Ken and his team’s dedication and commitment to being the Best of the Best.
-With growth came expansion, and in 1985 the company purchased eight acres in the Hawkins Field Industrial Park and developed a separate facility for its food service division.

-Growth continued in 1989 when Brown Bottling Group purchased the franchise rights for McComb and Natchez MS. adding 16 more counties to the company’s service area.
-From the beginning Brown Bottling Group, as Southern Mississippi Bottling Co., centralized all production in Jackson.
-Products were produced and then shipped to the other Brown Bottling Group markets.
-In 1998 Bill implemented a strategy to grow the business through a focus on sales and marketing and divested the company of its production facilities in Jackson.
+Growth continued in 1989 when Brown Bottling Group purchased the franchise rights for McComb and Natchez, adding 16 more counties to the company’s service area.
+In 1998, Bill implemented a strategy to grow the business through a focus on sales and marketing and divested the company of its production facilities in Jackson.

-Under Bill’s leadership the company continued to grow and has undergone an unprecedented building and expansion plan.
-In December 2007, the Jackson area BBG Sales facility relocated to a state of the art facility with over 100,000 square feet of office and warehouse space located on 35 acres in Brandon, MS. The warehouse is equipped with photosynthetic lights, interior walls are painted white and packaging is recycled, Brown Bottling is committed to being a good community partner and utilizes green techniques in all of its building projects.
-In addition to the new Jackson facility, Hattiesburg, McComb, Meridian, Natchez and the corporate office have been completely remodeled or rebuilt.
-All locations have state of the art technology and are designed to maximize productivity and efficiency.
+Under Bill’s leadership, the company continued to grow and has undergone an unprecedented building and expansion plan.
+In December 2007, the Jackson area BBG Sales facility relocated to a state- of-the-art facility with more than 100,000 square feet of office and warehouse space located on 35 acres in Brandon.
+The warehouse is equipped with photosynthetic lights, interior walls are painted white and packaging is recycled.
+Brown Bottling is committed to being a good community partner and utilizes green techniques in all of its building projects.
+In addition to the new Jackson facility, Hattiesburg, McComb, Meridian, Natchez, and the corporate office have been completely remodeled or rebuilt.
+All locations have state-of-the-art technology and are designed to maximize productivity and efficiency.